Skip to content

 Feature Firecracker VZ

-Credential mechanism 9P mount VirtioFS mount
+Mount mechanism 9P mount VirtioFS mount

-Local-dir support Not supported VirtioFS
+Local-dir / add-dir support 9P VirtioFS

 Shutdown hook Supported Supported

-Credential live sync Automatic via 9P Automatic via VirtioFS
+Mount live sync Automatic via 9P Automatic via VirtioFS

-Workspace persistence Rootfs image (survives stop/start) Rootfs image (survives stop/start)
+Home-directory persistence Rootfs image (survives stop/start) Rootfs image (survives stop/start)

 Error Handling